Q: What is the difference between an axle-back / cat-back / header-back / turbo-back?

 Q: What is the difference between Tsudo exhausts and other brand "x" exhausts?

 A: Tsudo exhausts are all made completely out of T304 stainless steel, the best stainless steel in the industry.
-Other and "brand name" companies may use aluminized mild steel, painted mild steel, or cheaper stainless steel to save costs.
+Other companies may use aluminized mild steel, painted mild steel or cheaper stainless steel to save costs.
 Tsudo exhausts are also all constructed with mandrel bent tubing.
-All the mufflers and resonators used in the exhaust systems are straight-through design, having good muffling capacity while producing the best performance.
+All mufflers and resonators used in the exhaust systems are using a straight-through design, having good muffling capacity while producing the best performance.